Cor-Ina/CorinaMurg/README.md

 <br>I welcome questions or suggestions on how to improve my code, especially on features related to accessibility.

 🛠 My tools:
-- CSS
+- CSS, BEM
 - A11y
 - JavaScript
 - Figma + Sketch

-📚 Currently learning: BEM, React
+📚 Currently learning: React, Sass

 ♿️ My favorite resources on learning about accessibility: